aliencdh/website/content/projects/fantasia.md

 2. I simply like the safety of Rust, and how it makes it so that I have much fewer things to worry about than in C.

+But...
+The book just didn't work that well for me, no offense to the author.
+It explained certain concepts in a way that I just couldn't understand, and sometimes it didn't explain them at all.
+So I stumbled around trying my best to come up with my own solutions where I could, until it all started clicking for me.
+Hoping to make this process easier for other people, I've decided to try and write a guide for it.

-You can also check out my progress on [GitHub](https://github.com/aliencdh/fantasia).
+You can also check out my code on [GitHub](https://github.com/aliencdh/fantasia).